Skip to content

 Answer: Yes.
 And strawberries aren’t.
 In botany, a berry comes from a single flower with one ovary.
 The seeds grow inside the flesh.
 Bananas, grapes, blueberries, and even avocados fit this rule.
 Strawberries are “accessory fruits” because the fleshy part you eat grows from the base of the flower.
 The real fruits are the tiny seeds on the outside.

-Your gut groups berries by size and shape.
-Botany cares about flower parts.
-The two systems disagree more than you might think.
+Your gut sorts berries by size and shape.
+Botany sorts them by flower parts.
+The two systems argue constantly, and botany wins.

 2. Which planet has the hottest surface?
 (Medium)